ranaalmohethef/saudi-tech-azure/README.md

 | `docs/Documents/` | Project report in PDF and Word formats |
 | `docs/architecture/` | Architecture diagram in PNG and PDF formats |

-The Python pipeline source and its 129 unit tests, run automatically on every push are maintained in a separate repository: [ranaalmohethef/saudi-tech-research](https://github.com/ranaalmohethef/saudi-tech-research).
+The Python pipeline source and its 129 unit tests (run automatically on every push) are maintained in a separate repository: [ranaalmohethef/saudi-tech-research](https://github.com/ranaalmohethef/saudi-tech-research).
 The modules under `azure_function/src/` in this repository are the deployed copies of that code.

 ## 3. Architecture